dimitrit/pal1serial/readme.md

 # PAL-1 Serial Interface Adapter

 The PAL-1 Serial Interface Adapter is an expansion module for the PAL-1 system<sup>1</sup> based on the Motorola MC6850 Asynchronous Communications Interface Adapter (ACIA)<sup>2</sup>.
-The design borrows significantly from a homebrew project in CPC Schneider International magazine<sup>3</sup>.
+The design was inspired by a homebrew project in CPC Schneider International magazine<sup>3</sup>.

 ## Acknowledgements